IIIF/website/source/community/consortium/consortium_committees.md

 Appointments are on an institutional basis, and staff at each organization may select one or more person to represent the institution at Executive Committee meetings.

+The Executive Committee is currently working on developing a [new iterative strategic framework](https://docs.google.com/presentation/d/1JMCLToTlijx3ztiPoKigEdmS2je_fYjU0kj-pxhgaM8/edit#slide=id.g2542c596307_0_77) to help focus the efforts of the Consortium in supporting the broader IIIF community.

 Current Executive Committee institutions are:

 - Bibliothèque nationale de France (BnF)